 Lake Hillier got discovered in 1802.

-Another Western Australian lake that shares the same pink hue is Hutt Lagoon.
-The 27-square-mile lake changes color depending on the time of day, season, and weather.
+Another Australian lake that shares the same pink hue is Hutt Lagoon.
+The 27-square-mile salt lake located in Western Australia changes color depending on the time of day, season, and weather.
 It is said to be most beautiful when it’s mid-morning and at sunset.
 It’s a beautiful pink lake in the fishing village of Port Gregory, WA, and the colours transform into red and purple.

-Hutt Lagoon has high salt content as it gets water from the Indian Ocean from which is separated only by narrow dunes.
+Hutt Lagoon, Australia has high salt content as it gets water from the Indian Ocean from which is separated only by narrow dunes.

 Pink Lake in Murray Sunset National Park, Australia